Please note: COVID-19 has made many parts less available. Most suppliers are indicating that new sensors will be available soon.

 The sensors are the most expensive part.
 The price varies between suppliers.
 They regularly go on sale.
-There are odd lots available even on Ebay.
+There are odd lots available, even on eBay.
 Sometimes they are much cheaper to buy on a piece of tape roll than on a rail (these are different automated assembly techniques) or vice versa.
-There are substitutes that work just as well.
-Make 2 or three boards or go together with friends – the more you can buy the cheaper they get.
+Some substitutes work just as well.
+Make 2 or three boards or go together with friends – the more you can buy, the cheaper they get.

 Shop around.
 Below are links to a few examples.
 The board can be set to run on either 5v or 3.3v sensors.

 Here’s a search engine that can sometimes find things: http://www.findchips.com/

 Another search engine that can be very useful is https://octopart.com/search?q=MPXV6115VC6U.

 Another search engine: https://www.eciaauthorized.com/en/search/MPXV6115VC6U

 Another search engine: https://www.onlinecomponents.com/

 Contact us if you find something new, and we’ll check it out.
 Here are the basics.